bchamby/chef-compliance-installation-configuration-operation/README.md

 # Objectives:
 After completing this course, you should be able to:

+Describe the capabilities of Chef Compliance.
 Install and initially configure the Chef Compliance server.
 Perform scans with Chef Compliance.
 Remediate compliance issues.
+Use InSpec to create, modify, and test Chef Compliance profiles.
 Schedule and run compliance reports.
-Use InSpec to create, modify, and test Chef Compliance profiles.
-Manage Users, Organizations, Teams and Permissions
+Manage users, organizations, teams and permissions.

 Note: You should have attended at least Chef Essentials, Chef Fundamentals or have equivalent Chef experience prior to attending this course.